Sinar/politikus/README.md

 # Politikus

-## Disclaimer : This repo  may contains nuts.
+## Disclaimer : This repo  may contain nuts.